 The dough will be sticky, but that’s what you want.
 Having a wetter dough produces a moist loaf.
 Use the additional ¼ cup of flour to dust the counter and plop the wet dough on top of it.
 Use your hands or a scraper to flip the dough to coat the other side.
 Now it should be coated enough for you to handle and gather it into a round.
 If you want to knead once or twice then go for it, but it’s not necessary.

-Use a scraper (affiliate link) or a sharp knife to cut an X on top.
+Use a scraper or a sharp knife to cut an X on top.
 Be careful not to cut too deep.
 When it bakes it will separate and pull creating the Irish soda bread signature look.

 Here it is…I hope you enjoy it as much as I do.

 PIN THIS RECIPE FOR IRISH SODA BREAD TO SAVE FOR LATER.

 FOLLOW ME ON PINTEREST FOR MORE DELICIOUS RECIPES!

 TOOLS USED IN THIS RECIPE

 - Preheat oven 450°F if using Dutch oven or 400°F if using a baking sheet.

 - In a bowl, whisk together flour, sugar, baking soda and salt.